MAGE: Machine-generated Text Detection in the Wild: Dataset Construction

-We adopt a wide range of large language models (LLMs) to construct machine-generated texts.
-In particular, we consider 27 LLMs in this work: \textbf{OpenAI GPT} (text-davinci-002/text-davinci-003/gpt-trubo-3.5), \textbf{Meta LLaMA} (6B/13B/30B/65B), \textbf{GLM-130B}, \textbf{Google FLAN-T5} (small/base/large/xl/xxl), \textbf{Facebook OPT}(125M/350M/1.3B/2.7B/6.7B/13B/30B/iml-1.3B/iml-30B), \textbf{BigScience} (T0-3B/T0-11B/BLOOM-7B1) and \textbf{EleutherAI} (GPT-J-6B and GPT-NeoX-20B).
-To generate machine-generated text for each instance in the collected data, we use three types of prompts to feed the LLMs: (1) \textbf{continuation} prompts: ask LLMs to continue generation based on the previous 30 words of the original human-written text; (2) \textbf{topical} prompts: as LLMs to generate texts based on a topic (e.g., argument, news title, story topic, etc.) and (3) \textbf{specified} prompts: topical prompts with specified information about the text sources (e.g., BBC news, Reddit Post, etc.).
+\paragraph{Prompts.} To generate machine-generated text for each instance in the collected data, we use three types of prompts to feed the LLMs: (1) \textbf{continuation} prompts: ask LLMs to continue generation based on the previous 30 words of the original human-written text; (2) \textbf{topical} prompts: as LLMs to generate texts based on a topic (e.g., argument, news title, story topic, etc.) and (3) \textbf{specified} prompts: topical prompts with specified information about the text sources (e.g., BBC news, Reddit Post, etc.).
 The topical and specified topical prompts are designed for OpenAI models, as they can respond to such prompts robustly.

-As a result, every human-written text is matched with 27 machine-generated texts from each LLM.
-We divide the texts into three splits, i.e., train/validation/test, with an 80\%/10\%/10\% partition.
-Besides the matched texts, we randomly collect more human-written texts from the original dataset and augment each dataset accordingly to obtain a better balance between two data sources (i.e., human-written and machine-generated).
-We conduct preprocessing to reduce the effects beyond text contents, such as punctuation normalization and line-break removal, etc. We also filter out texts that are too long or too short, and the data statistics are shown in Table \ref{tab:data_stat}.
+We present several prompt examples in Appendix \ref{app:prompts}.